 Arrive on time - Late arrival may result in forfeiture of the assignment without notification or compensation.
 Please adhere to the start time listed in Absence Management.
-The substitute report times listed in Absence Management are15 minutes earlier than the class start time.
+The substitute report times listed in Absence Management are 15 minutes earlier than the class start time.
 This will allow time for checking in with the site secretary, obtaining keys for the classroom, and reviewing the lesson plan.
 Immediately call the site secretary or Substitute Teacher Staffing Technician to provide notification if you are experiencing a delay in arriving on time.
 The time listed in Absence Management will be corrected to reflect your actual time of arrival.

-NOTE: If you see an assignment and it is past the start time, please accept the job and call the school secretary to give your estimated time of arrival if you are available to sub.
+NOTE: If you see an assignment and it is past the start time, please call the school secretary to see if the job is still available.
+If so, give your estimated time of arrival if you'd like to accept the assignment.

 Park in appropriate areas - Ensure that you are in the appropriate parking area for the school site.
 Display your SUHSD substitute parking permit so that it is clearly visible on the dash of your vehicle.
-If you accept an assignment at Cañada, you will need to pick up a separate parking permit at the location or print out a copy if the teacher included it as an attachment in the job listing in Absence Management.
+If you accept an assignment at Cañada, you will need to pick up a separate parking permit at the location or print out a copy if the teacher included it as an attachment to the job listing in Absence Management.